kojix2/libui_paradise/README.md

 The API is quite complex and hard to remember:

-    UI.grid_append(grid, entry1, 0, 0, 2, 1, 0, 0, 1, 0)
+    LibUI.grid_append(grid, entry1, 0, 0, 2, 1, 0, 0, 1, 0)
+    LibUI.grid_append(grid, text('Yo2'), 1, 0, 1, 1, 0, 0, 1, 0) # text() can be used if you use the libui_paradise gem

-Who can remember offhand what these values mean?
+Who can remember offhand what these values mean, though?

 The upstream struct is this: